Blaneczek/PocManUE/README.md

 <details>
 <summary>More</summary>

-Coins are divided into different types: basic, cherry, life, map.
+</br>**Coins** are divided into different types: basic, cherry, life, map.
 Each has a different use but share one common functionality, they can be collected by the player.</br></br>
-Inheritance and IMPMInteractionInterface allows all coin types to easily communicate with the player character.
+Inheritance and **IMPMInteractionInterface** allows all coin types to easily communicate with the player character.

 ```c++
 class PACMAN_API APMCoin : public AActor, public IPMInteractionInterface